Top 10 Best Smart Contract Auditing Companies in 2026

 Strengths: Auditor talent verifiable via competitive leaderboards.
 Full-ecosystem play (education, tooling, auditing) suggests mission alignment beyond revenue.
 Solodit is a genuinely useful public vulnerability reference.
 Strong Solidity and Vyper depth on complex ZK-adjacent and cross-chain codebases.
 Published audit reports are detailed and publicly archived.

 Weaknesses: No financial accountability mechanism for missed bugs.
-Pricing not publicly listed; opaque for smaller protocols.
+Pricing not publicly listed, opaque for smaller protocols.
 High demand means significant wait times for non-priority bookings.
-EVM-centric; Rust/Solana and Move coverage lags behind specialists.
-No post-audit coverage or bounty offering — security ends when the report ships.
+EVM-centric, with Rust/Solana and Move coverage lagging specialists.
+No post-audit coverage or bounty offering, so security ends when the report ships.

 #3 - OpenZeppelin